charlon/scout-graphql/README.md

 -----------------

 7. For the React Demo.
 You will need to use Node.
-The best way to isolate Node is to create a nodeenv (similar to a virtualenv).
+The best way to isolate Node is to create a nodeenv (installed via requirements-local.txt).
 You can activate after it the base Python environment has been setup.

    Note: If you run into the [SSL: CERTIFICATE_VERIFY_FAILED] error on Mac OS, you